JLuc/scribus-project-manager/README.md

 * **strtrim** : basic string trim

 ### Environnement tools
-This project is primarily created and used on Ubuntu 14.04.
+This project has been created and used on Ubuntu 14.04, 16.04, 17.10

 It includes the following tools, that might depend on the OS :
 * **sla_icon** : adds specific icon on SLA file(s) for nautilus view